 I figured I’d be first off by myself when I headed over to the first tee around 6:20, but there were actually a few older guys playing with glow balls ahead of me.
 Fortunately, they let me play through after a few holes and the front nine went quickly.
 When I made the turn, I ran into many back nine players and there was nowhere to go.
 It slowed down significantly, though I still finished all 18 by 9:00.

-Meadowlark is a very short course and barely a notch above an “executive” layout.
+Meadowlark is a very short course and barely a notch above an “executive” layout from Billy Bell.
 It is a par-70 layout with just two short par-5s and a maximum total yardage of 5,568 from the blue tees.
 Five of the par-4s are under 300 yards.
 There is one really long par-4 (the 3rd hole at 435 yards) and all the par-3s are in the 160-170 yard range from the blues, but otherwise the course plays really short.

 Some of the shorter holes like the 2nd, 8th and 15th are a bit tricky, offering some fun risk/reward options for longer hitters.
 In general, the layout is fairly forgiving from tee to green.
 You can be aggressive on most holes.
 Overall, it is definitely a confidence building course because a great score is easily had.